We means the National Centre for Computing Education (NCCE), run by Department for Education (DfE) and STEM Learning.

 As the information we collect about you will be stored on our IT infrastructures, it may also be shared with our data processors who provide email, relationship management, anonymous analytics and storage services.

-- When you sign up to participate in any of our programmes
+- sign up to participate in any of our programmes

-- When you sign up to receive our marketing emails
+- sign up to receive our marketing emails

-- When you have made a request for information from us
+- have made a request for information from us

 4. How we collect and store that information

 We take appropriate technical and organisational measures to ensure that the information disclosed to us is kept secure, accurate, and up to date, and that it is kept only for as long as is necessary for the purposes for which it is used.
 You should be aware that the use of the internet is not entirely secure, and although we will do our best to protect your personal data, we cannot guarantee the security or integrity of any personal information that is transferred from you or to you via the internet.
 Any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features such as encryption to try to prevent unauthorised access.

 - To deliver activities, information, events or services connected with NCCE